Icinga/icingaweb2-module-graphite/doc/05-Troubleshooting.md

 ++ Not applying template 'default-service'
 ```

-The log describes how the Graphite module assembled the displayed graphs (or why
+The log describes how the Icinga Web Graphite Integration assembled the
-no graphs could be assembled).
-The plus signs indent the performed actions to
+displayed graphs (or why no graphs could be assembled).
+The plus signs indent
-visualize their hierarchy, e.g. all actions below `Applying templates for check
+the performed actions to visualize their hierarchy, e.g. all actions below
-command 'hostalive'` indented with more than one plus sign (until `Applying
+`Applying templates for check command 'hostalive'` indented with more than one
-default templates, (...)`) are sub-actions of the above one.
+plus sign (until `Applying default templates, (...)`) are sub-actions of the
+above one.

 #### Details